 I stopped making New Year’s resolutions a long time ago because they never seemed to amount to anything.
 The most frequent resolution for me was to get back into shape or lose weight.
 But when we make resolutions to make big, drastic changes in our lives – we set ourselves up for failure.
 Humans resist change.
 It ain’t pretty but it is true.
 In order to affect true, sustainable change – we need a different plan of attack.

 Over the last twenty years, I have gradually made small changes in my life to both lose weight and get into shape.
 The real results came from small changes over time and by gradually crowding out bad habits with better behaviors.

-Each of these changes have come around the new year and are the result of a process which is in tune with the cycle of the earth in the northern hemisphere, particularly the part that gets real winter each year.
+Each of these changes has come around the new year and is the result of a process that is in tune with the cycle of the earth in the northern hemisphere, particularly the part that gets real winter each year.